Are you looking to get some life back into your hair? You’ve come to the right place. Look no further than Philip Kingsley Elasticizer Hair Treatment.

-It’s also the first pre-shampoo hair treatment ever created, and naturally has won a ton of awards.
+It’s also the first pre-shampoo hair treatment ever created and naturally has won a ton of awards.
 However, I’m a bit of a sceptic and I always find it hard to believe a product can be as good as the claims.

-Designed for all types of hair and for anyone who’s hair lacks that extra bounce.
-If your hair suffers from breakages and split ends, after using the Elasticizer for a while you should be able to see that your hair is stronger.
+Designed for all types of hair and for anyone whose hair lacks that extra bounce.
+If your hair suffers from breakages and split ends, after using the Elasticizer regularly, you’ll see visibly stronger hair.

-Olive oil is rich in vitamins A and E, which help protect the keratin in hair and seals in moisture.
-Lastly is Glycerin, which helps to keep the moisture in the hair.
+Olive oil is rich in vitamins A and E, which help protect the keratin in hair and seal in moisture.
+Lastly is Glycerin, which helps keep the moisture in the hair.

-To use the Elasticizer, dampen your hair and in sections apply it from the roots till the ends.
+To use the Elasticizer, dampen your hair and in sections apply it from the roots to the ends.
 Cover with a shower cap (the Elasticizer comes with one in the box).
 Leave it on for about 20 minutes.